enrico-dev/enrico/README.md

 # General Compilation

-STREAM must be compiled in the directory that contains the Nek5000 input deck (SIZE and \<casename\>.usr files).
+STREAM must be compiled in a directory that contains the Nek5000 input deck (SIZE and \<casename\>.usr files).
 We refer to this directory as the **case directory**.
 Compilation follows this general pattern:

   1. `cd` into the case directory